kirinwang1125/kirinwang1125/terms-of-use.md

 ## 1. Acceptance of Terms

-By downloading, installing, or using ThinkDeck (the "App"), you agree to be bound by these Terms of Use ("Terms").
+By downloading, installing, or using ThinkCard AI (the "App"), you agree to be bound by these Terms of Use ("Terms").
 If you do not agree to these Terms, do not use the App.

 ---

 ## 2. Description of Service

-ThinkDeck is a mobile application that provides structured decision-making tools powered by professional strategy models and artificial intelligence.
+ThinkCard AI is a mobile application that provides structured decision-making tools powered by professional strategy models and artificial intelligence.
 The App offers:

 - **8 Thinking Models**: SWOT Analysis, 5 Whys, Decision Matrix, First Principles, Six Thinking Hats, Gap Analysis, Pyramid Principle, and Regret Minimization.
 - **AI Strategic Agent**: A multi-turn conversational AI consultant that dynamically applies thinking models through dialogue to help you analyze decisions.